AnderCruz/Data-Pipeline-with-Python-MongoDB-and-MySQL/README.md

-# 📦 Data Pipeline with Python, MongoDB, and MySQL | Nowa Analytics
+# Data Pipeline with Python, MongoDB, and MySQL

 This project was developed by Nowa Analytics as a data engineering solution for an e-commerce company.
 Our task was to design and implement a **data pipeline** that ingests product sales data from an API, stores it in both **NoSQL** and **relational** databases, and makes it available for different internal teams.

----

-## 🚀 Project Overview
+## Project Overview

 The company’s product sales data is available through an API.
 Our mission was to: